TechGuideHub/100-days-python-course/day-02-setting-up-python.md

 - create a small Python file
 - run that file and compare the output with what you expected

-Setup is part of programming.
-Before you can build with Python, you need to confirm that your tools are available and that you know how to run a file.
+This is not busywork.
+If you can create a file, run it, and understand the output, you have the basic loop you will use for the rest of the course.

 ## The Big Idea

 Python code does not run by itself.
 Your computer needs the Python program installed so it can read your `.py` files and execute the instructions inside them.

-Runnable example:
+Code:

 ```python
 print("Hello, Python!")
 ```

-Expected output:
+You should see:

 ```text
 Hello, Python!
 ```

-> Key idea: Python is the tool that reads your Python code and runs it.
+Python is the tool that reads your Python code and runs it.
+Today's job is simply to make sure that tool works on your computer.

-Today has one practical purpose: make sure Python is installed and working.

 ## The Mental Model

-Think of setup as preparing a work area.
+Think of setup as getting a small workbench ready.

 - Python runs your code.
 - Your code editor is where you write and save code.
 - The terminal is where you type commands.
 - A `.py` file is a saved Python program.

-When those pieces are connected, the workflow becomes simple:
+Once those pieces are connected, the workflow is:

 ```text
 write code -> save the file -> run the file -> read the output
 ```

-That loop will appear again and again throughout the course.
+You will repeat that loop constantly, so it is worth making it comfortable now.

 ## What You Need